9 kitchen ceiling light ideas to make a statement in your cooking space

 Whatever the size or shape of your kitchen and the design styles you're drawn to, there are a number of ways to ensure that your kitchen lighting ideas function well and look good in your scheme.

-In a neutral kitchen, mix things up with a trio of large-scale pendants in different ice cream tones.
+In a neutral kitchen, add to a spacious and bright look with glass pendants in an icy white tone.
 'Clusters of pendants in odd numbers can make an eye-catching display,' says Marketa Rypacek, managing director, Industville.
 'One of the most common mistakes with kitchen island lighting is that people go too small.
 Try playing with different heights, shapes and shades for a unique look.

 2. Make a feature of the fitting